 The Slovenian Interwar Literary Avant-garde and its Canonization.
 In: Europa!
 Europa?: The Avant-garde, Modernism, and the Fate of a Continent.
 Ed.
 Sascha Bru.
 Berlin: Walter de Gruyter, 2009.
 36–48.

 Mountaineering Literature: Slovenia and Beyond.
-Intertextuality, Intersubjectivity, Internationality (temeljni_raziskovalni • 01. july 2019 - 30. june 2022)
+Intertextuality, Intersubjectivity, Internationality (fundamental research project • July 1, 2019 - June 30, 2022)

-Evolution of Authorial Roles: Slovene Literary Author in Comparative European Context (podoktorski_raziskovalni • 01. january 2007 - 31. december 2008)
+Evolution of Authorial Roles: Slovene Literary Author in Comparative European Context (postdoctoral research project • January 1, 2007 - December 31, 2008)